tjfulle/matmodlab/_sources/intro/install.txt

 and so on for each required package.

-If using a linux distribution's version of python, you might need to install the python development headers in order to build fortran models or use the faster linear algebra package.
+If using a linux distribution's version of python, you may need to install the python development headers in order to build fortran models or use the faster linear algebra package.